Aristotle Lane

+Immediately to the south is the Aristotle Lane Recreation Ground, a grass area of 3.2 acres, including a playground, also adjoining the Oxford Canal.

 History

 There is evidence of Iron Age tracks from the location of Aristotle Lane across Port Meadow to Binsey Ford.

 The lane is named after Aristotle's Well in the vicinity, deriving from the name of the Ancient Greek philosopher Aristotle.

 On 3 June 1644, King Charles I passed this way with around 5,000 men, strategically withdrawing from Oxford, his temporary capital during the Civil War, across Port Meadow and the Thames.

-T. E. Lawrence (1888–1935, aka Lawrence of Arabia) used this route from his home as a child in Polstead Road on his way to Port Meadow to dig in the mounds there.
+T. E. Lawrence (1888–1935, aka Lawrence of Arabia) used this route from his home, as a child in Polstead Road, on his way to Port Meadow to dig in the mounds there.

 Port Meadow Halt railway station was located just north of Aristotle Lane on the Varsity Line.
 The London and North Western Railway opened the halt, originally called Summertown after the north Oxford district, on 20 August 1906.
 It was renamed to Port Meadow Halt in January 1907.
-The station temporarily closed during World War I between 1 January 1917 and 5 May 1919.
+The station temporarily closed during World War I, between 1 January 1917 and 5 May 1919.
 On 30 October 1926, London, Midland and Scottish Railway permanently closed the station.

 The land south of Aristotle Lane was acquired from Lucy's by Berkeley Homes and developed during 1996–1999 into the Waterside estate.